 Twenty-one years ago, we began tinkering with a sans serif alphabet to see just how far these optical illusions could be pushed.
 How asymmetrical could a letter O become, before the imbalance was noticeable?
 Could a serious sans serif, designed with high-minded intentions, be drawn without including a single straight line?
 This alphabet slowly marinated for a decade and a half, benefitting from periodic additions and improvements, until in 2006, Pentagram’s Abbott Miller proposed a project for the Art Institute of Chicago that resonated with these very ideas.
 As a part of Miller’s new identity for the museum, we revisited the design, and renovated it to help it better serve as the cornerstone of a larger family of fonts.
 Since then we’ve developed the project continuously, finding new opportunities to further refine its ideas, and extend its usefulness through new weights, new styles, and new features.

-Today, H&FJ is delighted to introduce Ideal Sans®, this new font family in 48 styles.
+Today, we’re delighted to introduce Ideal Sans®, this new font family in 48 styles.
 Ideal Sans is a meditation on the handmade, combining different characteristics of many different writing tools and techniques, in order to achieve a warm, organic, and hand-crafted feeling.
 It’s distinctive at large sizes and richly textured in small ones, and available today in packages starting at $149.